-Arts Midwest welcomes individuals from across the United States who are interested in joining our panels for Shakespeare in American Communities and NEA Big Read!
+Arts Midwest welcomes individuals from across the United States who are interested in joining our panels for Shakespeare in American Communities, GIG Fund, and NEA Big Read!

 Panelists for Arts Midwest programs play a central role in reviewing applications for funding and informing Arts Midwest on its grantmaking processes.
 We rely on panels composed of individuals who represent a broad range of artistic and cultural viewpoints, as well as wide geographic and ethnic diversity, to provide advice about the artistic excellence and artistic merit of proposals.
 Our panels are composed of both arts professionals and knowledgeable laypersons.
 Most panelists are arts professionals who are qualified by their activities, training, skills, and/or experience in one or more art forms.
 Every panel also includes a layperson – someone knowledgeable about the arts but not engaged in the arts as a profession either full- or part-time.
 This is a great professional development opportunity as well!

 Seeking individuals with experience in administering community-wide programming ranging from festivals to multi-partner events in a variety of community spaces over a few weeks/months.
 Ideally, panelists would be knowledgeable about budgets for community-wide arts events, effective partnerships, impactful programming, and dynamic advertising.
 Individuals from organizations intending to apply for the next NEA Big Read application would not be eligible as this would be a direct conflict of interest.
 Learn more about the program.